Buy tickets for individual events below

-Panelists: Ashley Young, historian of food markets and street food culture in the 19th century; and David Guas, owner of Bayou Bakery in Arlington and host of American Grillers on the Travel Channel.
+Panelists: Ashley Young, historian of food markets and street food culture in the 19th century; and David Guas, chef/owner of Bayou Bakery, Coffee Bar & Eatery in Arlington, VA [and coming Winter 2014 to Washington, DC] and host of American Grilled on Travel Channel.

 Programs made possible through the generous support of:

 The Julia Child Foundation for Gastronomy and the Culinary Arts

 As the home of the Star-Spangled Banner, the Museum is highlighting the 200th anniversary of the flag throughout 2014.
 For more information, visit www.anthemforamerica.si.edu.

 Photos from previous Food in the Garden events: